 10. Double Bowl Fireclay Farmhouse Kitchen Sink

+Regarding size, getting a double bowl fireclay kitchen sink is a sure bet at maximizing working space in the sink.
 This design looks splendid in a transitional kitchen.
-The sink is made out of white ceramic with vertical lines at the front that add a touch of sophistication and elegance to the entire design.
+The sink is made of white ceramic, adding sophistication and elegance to the entire design.

 This particular modern farmhouse kitchen sink doesn’t include two bowls.
 Rather, the two bowls have been combined into one large bowl, with a large faucet being made available to make washing on either side easy.

-12. Black Granite With wood Countertop
+Black Granite With Wood Countertop

-If you want something purely modern, then this black granite sink with a wooden countertop might be what you’re looking for.
-This design specifically resonates with the current modern kitchen trend of minimalism and contrasting colors.
+If you want something purely modern, this black granite sink with a wooden countertop might be what you’re looking for.
+This design specifically resonates with the modern kitchen trend of minimalism and contrasting colors.

 And yes, it’s not all looks.
 This sink is highly functional.

 Specifically, it features two washing basins.
-One is for doing the main washing while the other helps you separate washed items from the rest and let them drain.
+One is for doing the main washing, while the other helps you separate washed items from the rest and let them drain.

-13. Kitchen Island Sink with Hidden Compartments
+Kitchen Island Sink with Hidden Compartments

-If you want pure storage space, then this kitchen sink design might be what you’re looking for.
-Instead of using one of the basins as a temporary storage area while you’re working on the kitchen, this specific kitchen sink design uses compartments at the back of the sink and the faucet as storage space.
+If you want pure storage space, this kitchen sink design might be what you’re looking for.
+Instead of using one of the basins as a temporary storage area while you’re working on the kitchen, this specific design uses compartments at the back of the sink and the faucet as storage space.

 14. Square, White Tile Kitchen Sink

-Square white tiles are used to make not only the kitchen’s backsplash but also the sink, which creates a unique design for a modern kitchen.
+Can your kitchen backsplash and sink be blended?
+Yes, and this design shows exactly that.
+Square white tiles are used to make the kitchen’s backsplash and sink, creating a unique design for a modern kitchen.

-The rest of the kitchen can be in white, with European style cabinets for a nice two-tone feel.
+With this kind of sink, the faucets lie horizontally against the backsplash instead of vertically standing faucets.
+The rest of the kitchen can be white, with European-style cabinets for a nice two-tone feel.

 15. Glass Kitchen Sink